matter-labs/zksync-web-era-docs/docs/api/go/getting-started.md

 ::: warning

-⚠️ This section of the documentation is no longer current and needs to be updated to reflect the changes made to the system contracts.
-We apologize for any inconvenience and assure you that a revised version will be available shortly.
+⚠️ The information in this section of the documentation is outdated and requires updating.
+We apologize for any inconvenience caused and assure you that a revised version will be made available soon.

 :::